com-lihaoyi/mill/readme.md

 same: mutable python which performs global side effects (layer 3 is the same dependency-graph evaluator as SBT/mill)

-Having the two layers be “just python” is great since people know python, but I think unnecessary two have two layers ("evaluating macros" and "evaluating rule impls") that are almost exactly the same

-Having the python layers “do their work” by calling global side-effecting APIs (macros instantiate rules, rule impls instantiate actions, both via global-side-effecting bazel APIs that return None) is also not great, and I also think it’s not necessary

 You end up having to deal with a non-trivial python codebase where everything happens via